sees-usf/sees-usf.github.io/index.md

 Refer to our [research](https://sees-usf.github.io/research) page for on-going and past projects.

 **To interested graduate students:** We welcome highly motivated students who are committed to excellence in both academics and research to join our lab.
-If your interests align with our research, we encourage you to reach out and share your thoughts.
-When contacting us, please include your research interests and a brief explanation of why you’re interested in joining the lab.
+When contacting us, please include your research interests and a brief statement explaining why you are interested in joining our group.
+- *Applicants must have strong problem solving capabilits with demonstrated prior independent research experience.*
+- *A solid background in at least two of the following areas is required: **AI/ML/LLMs**, **computer/processor architectures**, **algorithms/programming**, or **hardware design using Verilog/FPGAs**.*
-- *Applicants with prior independent research experience or a related M.S. degree will be given priority consideration.*
+- *Applicatnts with a related M.S. degree will receive priority consideration.*

 **To undergraduate students:** Undergraduate students with excellent academic records who are *interested in pursuing graduate studies* are  encouraged to contact us about available research opportunities.
 - When you contact us, please attach your current CV and transcripts.